rancher/docs/content/rancher/v2.x/en/installation/k8s-install/helm-rancher/_index.md

 - Set the `hostname`.
 - Set `ingress.tls.source` to `secret`.
-- If you are using a Private CA signed certificate , add `--set privateCA=true` to the command shown below.
 - If you are installing an alpha version, Helm requires adding the `--devel` option to the command.

 ```